Taking your driving test in your own car

 Can I take my driving test in a hire car?

-Yes, as long as it meets the test car requirements and has all the necessary features.
+Yes, you can take your driving test in a hire car, as long as it meets the test car requirements and has all the necessary features.
 However, a hire car must also have dual controls.

 This might be a useful solution if your driving instructor isn’t available on the test date you’re aiming for, or you can’t borrow a car from a friend or family member.

-Is the examiner more likely to fail me if I take the test in my own car?
+Are you more likely to fail your driving test in your own car?

-Although examiners might be more wary about not having dual controls, they’ll be happy to pass you if you drive well enough.
+No. Although examiners might be wary about not having dual controls, they’ll be happy to pass you if you drive well enough, regardless of which car you’re driving.

 Looking for a car insurance quote?